kgisl/makesite/content/blog/2020-11-17-curious-hacking-genius.md

 Learning as Adventure and not as Hard Labour

 Start with Questions (curiosity driven)

--> Ideas (have good and bad ones, and plenty of them) -> Hack one or more of them
+ - -> Ideas (have good and bad ones, and plenty of them) -> Hack one or more of them
    -> Skills will ensue, and so will Knowledge
    -> Habit creation of questions->ideas->hack->learn->repeat
+	 - The power of compounding - become 1% better every day

+Develop the habit of private HACKING (problems+ideas+hack+skills+learn) and publicly participating in hackathons

 ## Mission and Vision